 Dentist is back after stepping out briefly and we continue to discuss treatment options and preventing future decay.
 Breastfeeding comes up.
 While he acknowledges that night nursing might have partly contributed to A's issues, he by no mean "blames" it and is more understanding (neutral?) than expected.
-He does ask if I've considered when I might wean him, which gives me a flashback to this conversation I had with A's pediatrician.
+He does ask if I've considered when I might wean him.
 I say that I intend to wean him gently, but fully expect it to be within the next few months.
 (Which is mostly true, even though I am still a bit torn.)
 We kind of drop the subject and he tells me a bit more about the pediatric anesthesiologist they work with.

 After making a follow-up appointment for A (a recheck in a few weeks just to confirm it's not getting worse too quickly) and scheduling his dental work (fairly far out at this point, hence the intermediate appointment) we get ready to leave the office.
 Before we go, E cleans up all the toys they had out, unprompted.
 She even recruits J and A to help her with specific tasks.
 (She takes her oldest sibling role seriously.)
 This time we ignore the GPS lady and take our own way home.
 Mostly, we talk about what we're going to have for lunch and what fun we will have this afternoon.
 Not surprising, my 5:00 a.m. wake up call dozes off in the car for a bit.